ypriverol/github-paper/REVIEWS.md

 Software Carpentry teach git and github on a global basis.
 (Disclaimer: I am heavily involved with both.)

-> We agree with the reviewer and in the updated version, we added some
+> Response: We agree with the reviewer and in the updated version, we added some
 > useful links to documentation, courses and tutorials (Table 2).

 ## Minor comments: